Zheren1999/investigation-of-the-Hopf-equation-/README.md

-Predictor-corrector schemes are a family of methods related to algorithms designed to integrate ordinary differential equations\cite{zhang2012predictor, butcher2016numerical}.
-All such techniques involve two steps \cite{press2007section}:\\
+Predictor-corrector schemes are a family of methods related to algorithms designed to integrate ordinary differential equations [7, 8].
+All such techniques involve two steps [9]:

-1. At the first step (predictor), some function is determined from values calculated in the previous step to get the approximated value of the desired function in the following point.\\
+1. At the first step (predictor), some function is determined from values calculated in the previous step to get the approximated value of the desired function in the following point.

 2. At the second step (corrector), the received approximation using the predicted value function and another operator to interpolate the value desired position at the same point.

 The following steps can represented as the following expressions: